sequeiradiogo/Building-data-extraction/README.md

-# Building Extraction from Satellite Images
+# Building Extraction from Satellite Images - U-Net (ResNet34) - val IoU ≈ 0.78

 This repository implements a semantic segmentation pipeline to detect buildings from satellite imagery.
 The goal is to balance computational efficiency and model performance using a U-Net-based architecture.